KaytchJam/UT-Email-Web-Scraper/README.md

 The college of liberal arts encapsulates multiple departments (school of anthropology, history, linguistics, etc.).
 Each indiviudal department can be parsed without using Selenium, however, accessing each faculty page in a timely manner would best be done using Selenium.

+#### Additional Notes:

+The actual code for the Faculty pages that REQUIRE Selenium is pretty messy, since there's few uniform naming conventions, and so a lot of special keywords (particularly in the form of Regular Expressions) had to be used in those cases.